cunnie/gobonniego/README.md

 If the sequential read performance is several multiples of the sequential write performance, it's likely that the buffer cache has skewed the results.

+The buffer cache also skews the results of the IOPS metric — the number reported by `gobonniego` is often much too high, and a reasonable rule of thumb would be to **halve the IOPS value reported by `gobonniego`** (e.g. 200k IOPS would become 100k IOPS) (assumptions: `gobonniego` dataset size is twice RAM, that half the dataset is in the buffer cache, that any given operation has a 50% chance of hitting the cache instead of the disk, that the operation is a read (true 90% of the time), and that any operation hitting the buffer cache returns instantaneously (takes zero seconds to process)).

 `gobonniego` divides the total amount to write by the number of threads.
 For example, a 4-core system with 8 GiB of RAM would have four threads each of which would concurrently write 4 GiB of data for a total of 16 GiB.